Cooperation in the EU and at other international forums

 - Council of Europe (COE)

 The ministry’s departments are responsible for content-related issues in accordance with their division of labour.
-The ministry’s corporate steering unit is responsible for overall coordination of EU and other international matters and it supports the ministry’s senior management in international tasks.
+The ministry’s unit for EU and International Affairs is responsible for the overall coordination of EU and other international matters and it supports the ministry’s senior management in international tasks.